 Fed Pract.
-2022;39(12).
-Published online December 22. doi:10.12788/fp.0344

-Radiation therapy can cause long-term dysphagia that seriously affects qual-ity of life for survivors of head and neck (H&N) cancer.1-3 Numerous studies have linked pharyngeal constrictor dose to long-term dysphagia, but conclusions about the dose distribution that can be safely tolerated have been inconsistent.
-For example, a group from the Netherlands found that the mean dose to the superior pharyngeal constrictor muscle and the supraglottic larynx were each predictive of dysphagia.4 A subsequent Vanderbilt study refuted these findings, reporting that these structures were not predictive but that dose to the inferior pharyngeal constrictor muscle was.5 Other studies have connected late dysphagia with dose to the middle pharyngeal constrictor muscle, total larvnx, oral cavity, contralateral submandibular gland, contralateral parotid gland, or a combination of these structures.6-14 NRG Oncology trials commonly evaluate dose to the "uninvolved pharynx," which is the total pharyngeal constrictor muscle volume minus the planning target volume (PTV) for the lowest dose target volume.
-NRG H&N trials 3, 4, 5, 6, 8, and 9 all use uninvolved compared with 57% in patients with V60 $\ge$ 40% (P < .001).
-An uninvolved pharynx mean dose < 45 Gy was associated with a 1-year dysphagia rate of 22%, compared with 52% in patients with an uninvolved pharynx mean dose $\ge$ 45 Gy (P = .03).
-Editing the clinical target volume off air cavities was associated with a decrease in 1-year dysphagia from 67% to 12% (P < .001), and with a reduction of contralateral constrictor V60 from 62% to 33% (P < .001).
-Air cavity editing was not associated with a change in locoregional recurrence or 1-year survival.
-Conclusions: This is the first study to report a connection between contralateral constrictor dose and late swallowing function.
-The correlation between air cavity editing and contralateral constrictor V60 suggests that contralateral constrictor dose may depend partly on technique.
-Further studies are needed to explore whether these findings can be replicated prospectively and in pharynx mean dose $\leq$ 45 Gy as a constraint to judge radiation plan quality.
+2023;40(suppl 1).
+Published online December 22, 2022. doi:10.12788/fp.0344 adiation therapy can cause long-term dysphagia that seriously affects quality of life for survivors of head and neck cancer.
+1-3 Numerous studies have linked pharyngeal constrictor dose to long-term dysphagia, but conclusions about the dose distribution that can be safely tolerated have been inconsistent.
+For example, a group from the Netherlands found that the mean dose to the superior pharyngeal constrictor muscle and the supraglottic larynx were each predictive of dysphagia.4 A subsequent Vanderbilt study refuted these findings, reporting that these structures were not predictive but that dose to the inferior pharyngeal constrictor muscle was.5 Other studies have connected late dysphagia with dose to the middle pharyngeal constrictor muscle, total larynx, oral cavity, contralateral submandibular gland, contralateral parotid gland, or a combination of these structures.6-14 NRG Oncology trials commonly evaluate dose to the "uninvolved pharynx," which is the total pharyngeal constrictor muscle volume minus the planning target volume (PTV) for the lowest dose target volume.
+NRG head and neck trials 3, 4, 5, 6, 8, and 9 all use uninvolved pharynx mean dose \leq 45 Gy as a constraint to judge radiation plan quality.